ccorcos/meteor-tracker-streams/README.md

 I noticed while building the swipe menu that it takes a lot of CPU to bind to an event.
 So while it may seem intuitive that we should only bind to events when we need to and unbind them as soon as we don't need them, it costs a lot to do that sometimes.
-Since the template will take care of memory leaks, its often best just create the event streams from the get-go.
+Since the template will take care of memory leaks, it's often best just create the event streams from the get go.
 For example:

 ```coffee